 A short bus ride from the city, you’ll find beautiful beaches, warm water, and people in the surf.
 The surf isn’t as enjoyable as in the southern part of the country (I’m told it’s a bit rough here), but if you’re looking to relax and cool off in the dry heat of the region, these beaches check all the right boxes.
 Playa Poneloya is the most popular beach.

 This museum in the old mayor’s residence is dedicated to the Sandinistas and their fight against “the man.”
 It’s only two rooms, but you’ll get your own personal guide who explains the history of the movement (in Spanish or English) and will take you up to the roof for good photos of León.
 The trips may be short, but it was my favorite activity in the city, as you’re talking to a local and getting a detailed history filled with local perspective and context.
 The museum tour costs $2 USD.
 Ask for Fernando; he was a funny and informative guide.

 Go volcano boarding down Cerro Negro

-Throughout the country I saw people wearing the popular “I went volcano boarding” shirt, and this activity is what draws most backpackers here.
+Throughout the country, I saw people wearing the popular “I went volcano boarding” shirt, and this activity is what draws most backpackers here.
 After all, who wouldn’t want to slide down an active volcano on a piece of wood?
 (Not me.
 I skipped this activity.
 The hike?
 Sure.
 Going down on a plank of wood?
 No thanks.)
 Trips leave multiple times per day and last a few hours.
 Bigfoot Tours and Quetzaltrekkers are the two biggest operators.
 Cerro Negro is fifty minutes from the city.
 Prices start around $30.